senanu/b40/docs/labs/primary_literature.md

 When you write a statement that isn't general knowledge, you should give credit to the person/people who originally thought of that idea.
 In some fields, the actual language used is important such as statements by world leaders, or a passage from "Othello".
 In science, however, it is the ideas, rather than the specific words that are important, and we therefore only **rarely quote something directly**.
 Instead, we **paraphrase** the ideas, and give credit to previous authors through a citation. **In Bio40, you should never use a direct quotation.**

 There are two main ways to cite an idea.
 1. The citation is the subject or the sentence.
 Use the authors name(s) as part of the sentence and put the date in parentheses.
 If there are more than 3 authors, use “et al.” (note the period) which means “and others”.
+If there are 1, 2, or 3 authors, name them.
+Only use last names, and don't include initials in the in-text citations.

     <p class="borderblue">Smith et al. (2013) showed that proteins are composed of amino acids connected with peptide bonds.</p>